 On March 16 in Quebec, Mr. Côté had the opportunity to discuss the matter with the Minister of Municipal Affairs and Housing.
-In addition to the PHAQ (Programme d'habitation abordable Québec) prosupport to construction of affordable housing with private partnership endowed with an envelope of \$200 million, the prefect advised Minister Andrée Laforest that more is needed.
+In addition to the PHAQ (Programme d'habitation abordable Québec) prosupport gram to the construction of affordable housing with private partnership endowed with an envelope of \$200 million, the prefect advised Minister Andrée Laforest that more is needed.